dbgate/dbgate/packages/serve/README.md

 .env file could be used in the same way as in Premium edition, without STORAGE_xxx variables, which are specific for Premium.
 Then open http://localhost:3000 in your browser

-## Download electron app
+## Download desktop app
-You can also download binary packages from https://dbgate.org .
+You can also download binary packages for desktop app from https://dbgate.org .
 Or run from source code, as described on [github](https://github.com/dbgate/dbgate)

+## Use Oracle with thick client
+If you are Oracle database user and you would like to use Oracle instant client (thick mode) instead of thin mode (pure JS NPM package), please make the following:
+* Download Oracle instant client - https://www.oracle.com/cz/database/technologies/instant-client/downloads.html
+* Unpack it somewhere (og. /opt/oracle in Linux systems)
+* Configure ORACLE_INSTANT_CLIENT variable - should contain directory name of unpacked Instant client

+If you don't know, whether you will need Instance client, please use this [table](https://node-oracledb.readthedocs.io/en/latest/user_guide/appendix_a.html) of features, which are supported only in thick mode (with instant client).
+Eg. thin mode works from Oracle 12, if you have older Oracle server, you will need to install Oracle Instant client.

 ## Other dbgate packages
 You can use some functionality of dbgate from your JavaScript code.
 See [dbgate-api](https://npmjs.com/dbgate-api) package.